kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 hue@kroen3n:~$
 ```

-As expected, nothing to see there ...
+As expected, no output ...

 Let's apply the ownage change we need with setcap: